 A Note from Aaron

+I knew he and my mother, Marla Mayson, were very close, that he was originally from Toronto, Ontario, and that he had served in World War II with the Canadian Army.
+There are two photographs of him on display at home, but most are in albums or in storage.
 Every once in a while I would ask my Mom to tell me stories about my grandfather.
 You see, I never knew the man.
-He passed away in 1988, and I wouldn’t be born for another 10 years.
-I would learn that after his army service, he eventually rose to be an executive for a company called Spar Aerospace Limited, the company that built the Canadarm for NASA’s Space Shuttles, often touted as Canada’s greatest technological contribution to the world.
+He passed away in 1988, and I wouldn’t be born for another ten years.
+I would learn that after his army service, he eventually rose to be an executive with Spar Aerospace Limited, the company that built the Canadarm for NASA’s Space Shuttles, often touted as Canada’s greatest technological contribution to the world.
 This would be all I knew about him for years.
-And his name; Ireal.
+And his name;

 - Aaron M. Mayson Smail